The Bayesian Approach To Inverse Problems: Posterior Distribution

-We take as prior on $u$ the measure $N(0,A^{-\alpha}),$ from the example preceding the Fernique Theorem \ref{t:2.5}, with $\alpha>d/2.$ The measure $\mu_0$ then satisfies $\mu(X')=1$ with $X'=C(D;\bbR)$.
-The likelihood is unchanged by the prior, since it concerns $y$ given $u$, and is hence identical to that in the case of the uniform prior, although the mean shift from $\bbQ_0$ by $\bbQ_u$ by $G(u)$ now has a different interpretation.
-Thus we again obtain \eqref{eq:poste} for the posterior distribution (albeit with a different definition of $G(u)$) provided that we can establish that
+We take as prior on $u$ the measure $N(0,A^{-s})$ with $s>d/2$.
+Then Theorem \ref{t:gh2} shows that $\mu(X)=1$.
+The \as{likelihood} is unchanged by the \as{prior} , since it concerns $y$ given $u$, and is hence identical to that in the case of the uniform \as{prior} , although the mean shift from $\bbQ_0$ to $\bbQ_u$ by $G(u)$ now has a different interpretation since $\kappa=\exp(u)$ rather than $\kappa=u$.
+Thus we again obtain \eqref{eq:poste-} for the \as{posterior} distribution (albeit with a different definition of $G(u)$) provided that we can establish that, $\bbQ_0$-a.s.,